 - To improve the services and products that we provide to you

-- To undertake credit checks of you (if necessary)
+- To undertake pre-employment credit checks on prospective employees

-- To bill you and to collect money that you owe us, including authorising and processing credit card transactions
+- To bill you and to collect money that you owe us.

 - To respond to communications from you, including a complaint